supervisely/docs/enterprise/troubleshoot/generating_ts_archive.md

 ![generate tsa](https://user-images.githubusercontent.com/48245050/228557293-69f40688-8067-4c32-97c0-75573682dc99.png)

-Once the archive it ready, it will be downloaded automatically.
+Once the archive is ready, it will be downloaded automatically.
 Please don't log out or close the window until the download has started.

 ### Using the Supervisely Server Terminal